MagdalenaLewandowska/lewandowska_beauty/src/pages/about.en.md

 Welcome to my eyebrow visualization website!

-The idea is simple: send me a photo of your face and see the metamorphosis of your eyebrows.
+The idea is simple: send me a photo of your face and see your eyebrows metamorphosed.
 I will show you how beautiful they could be!

-All this visualization is for FREE!
+Visualization is completly for FREE!

 You can send me your photo using my social media messengers (you can find the link in the main menu) or using my e-mail lewandowskabeauty@gmail.com.